Below you’ll find step by step instructions on how to build the dual desk setup we use as our workstation in our RV.

-The drawing board for the desk started back in October when we began our RV search.
+The drawing board for our dual desk started back in October when we began our RV search.
 A big part of the hunt involved finding a unit that had a spot with a large window and a couch that would be easy to remove.
-With Barrett going back to school and me needing a desk to work from, we wanted a dual office spot that would look outside into all the beautiful places we would visit.
+With Barrett going back to school and me needing a desk to work from, we knew we wanted a dual desk setup that would look outside at all of the beautiful places we would visit.
 That way, even if we were stuck inside working all day, we would be reminded of how lucky we were to be able to have revolving scenery right outside our office window!

 We also knew we wanted a layout with the feeling of separate living spaces.
 We wanted to feel like we worked in one area, relaxed in another, and then slept and got dressed in another.
 One more thing we knew we wanted was a lot of kitchen counter space because Barrett loves to cook!
 And Barrett’s cooking is a significant contributing factor to keeping us on track with our budget and keeping us in acceptable physical shape.
 (I keep encouraging Barrett to do guest recipe posts, so if you’re reading this and you know him, give that guy a digital nudge and tell him to share some recipes!
 Hell, even if you don’t know him but love recipes, feel free to email him and let him know you want to see some! 😃 )